philippeaellig/postfinance/README.md

 Installation:
 -------------
 The library is [PSR-0 compliant](http://www.php-fig.org/psr/psr-0/fr/)
- and the simplest way to install it is via composer
+ and the simplest way to install it is via composer:

     composer require wysow/postfinance

 ## Overview ##